EddieStn/Art-of-fitness/README.md

 - I tested and confirmed that this page works in different browsers: Chrome, Firefox, Microsoft Edge, Safari.
 - I tested and confirmed that the contact form works properly and the submit button is redirrecting you to a dummy "Thank you!" page.
-- I confirmed that all hoverable and clickable elements work accordingly
+- I confirm that all hoverable and clickable elements work accordingly
-- I confirmed that this project is responsive and functions on all screen sizes using chrome devtools.
+- I confirm that this project is responsive and functions on all screen sizes, used chrome devtools for testing.

 ## Validator testing